The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Related Work

 \subsection{BFT Liveness Verification}

 Byzantine consensus liveness has been verified across various tools.
 TLA+ supports model checking for finite state spaces.
 Coq-based Velisarios~\cite{rahli2018} verified PBFT safety only.
 In Isabelle/HOL, the Heard-Of model~\cite{charronbost2009} has been used to verify round-based consensus algorithms, and Wanner et al.~\cite{wanner2020} verified both safety and liveness of a log replication protocol (SRDS 2020) using the Heard-Of model in Isabelle/HOL.
 Their work targets a leaderless protocol for secure logging, not leader-based blockchain consensus.
+Losa and Dodds~\cite{losa2020} verified both safety and liveness of the Stellar Consensus Protocol (FMBC 2020) in a combination of Ivy and Isabelle/HOL: the protocol and its temporal properties are established in Ivy's first-order setting, with Isabelle/HOL validating the first-order encoding against a more direct higher-order model.
+Bertrand et al.~\cite{bertrand2022} verified safety and liveness of the Red Belly Blockchain consensus holistically for any $n$ and $f < n/3$, decomposing the algorithm into threshold automata and model checking LTL properties (DISC 2022).
+At the chain level, P\^{\i}rlea and Sergey~\cite{pirlea2018} mechanized blockchain consensus in Coq, and Jones and Marmsoler~\cite{jones2024} verified the common-prefix property of proof-of-work consensus in Isabelle/HOL; both address consensus- or chain-level properties rather than cross-domain state semantics.

 This work differs in two respects.
-First, existing Isabelle/HOL-based Byzantine consensus verification has focused on the Heard-Of model's benign faults or round-based consensus.
+First, none of the mechanized BFT liveness results above is carried out in Isabelle/HOL alone: the Heard-Of development targets round-based, leaderless protocols, the Stellar proof leans on Ivy's first-order automation, and the Red Belly proof proceeds by model checking.
 This work verifies liveness of leader-based BFT consensus (VRF leader election, epoch-based progression) in Isabelle/HOL alone.
-Second, existing work targets generic consensus properties (agreement, validity, termination), while this work verifies regulatory-specific properties: deterministic resolution by regulatory authority priority, deadlock freedom for regulatory assets, and starvation freedom for regulatory requests.
-No prior work has formally verified such domain-specific consensus properties.
+Second, existing work targets generic consensus properties (agreement, validity, termination), while this work verifies regulatory-specific properties: deterministic resolution by regulatory authority priority and starvation freedom for regulatory requests.
+To the best of our knowledge, no prior work has formally verified such domain-specific consensus properties.